-In 2010, Lawton et. al introduced the Supplementary Spetzler-Martin AVM grading scale specifically to predict surgical outcomes in ruptured AVMs.
-The Supplemented Spetzler-Martin grading scale also included rupture status, age of the patient, and nidal architecture (diffuse verses focal).
-In the 300 patients in Lawton’s 2010 study, the supplemental Spetzler-Martin grading scale demonstrated a stronger correlation with surgical outcomes than the initial Spetzler-Martin grading scale (ROC 0.78 vs 0.66) 1).
+In 2010, Michael T. Lawton et. al introduced the Supplementary Spetzler-Martin AVM grading scale specifically to predict surgical outcomes in Ruptured cerebral arteriovenous malformation.
+The Supplemented Spetzler-Martin grading scale also included rupture status, age of the patient, and nidal architecture (diffuse versus focal).
+In the 300 patients in Lawton’s 2010 study, the supplemental Spetzler-Martin grading scale demonstrated a stronger correlation with surgical outcomes than the initial Spetzler-Martin AVM grading system (ROC 0.78 vs 0.66) 1).

 Since 2010, surgical resection of insular gliomas is performed via transopercular approach by the Neurosurgery Clinic, Istanbul Training and Research Hospital, Departments of Neurosurgery, Cerrahpasa Medical Faculty, Istanbul University, Turkey.